 - 1 quantity Mince from curried mince or bolognese recipe

 - Preheat oven to 200°C/400°F

-- Put all ingredients into a mixing bowl and mix thoroughly to combine.
+- Put the flour and Greek Yoghurt (and salt if using) into a mixing bowl and mix thoroughly to combine.

 - If the mixture is too wet to form into a ball, add a little extra flour